MidnightRaven12/javaassignments/README.md

-#javaassignments
+# javaassignments

 Hello!
 This is where all of the future Java assignments are going to be stored from now on.
+Please refer to this when you are trying to grade an assignment.